 - Various minor improvements and correctness fixes.

-- When listing an NSS database using certutil -L, but the database hasn't yet been initialized with any non-empty or empty password, the text "Database needs user init" will be included in the listing.
+- When listing an NSS database, using certutil -L, and the database hasn't yet been initialized with any non-empty or empty password, the text "Database needs user init" will be included in the listing.

 - When using certutil to set an inacceptable password in FIPS mode, a correct explanation of acceptable passwords will be printed.

 - in cert.h